gadirkazimov/Weather-App/README.md

 ## Key Features
 - Real-time weather updates for your location.
-- Detailed forecasts, including temperature, humidity, wind speed, and precipitation.
+- Detailed forecasts, including temperature, humidity and wind speed.
-- Search and save your favorite locations.
+- Search your favorite locations.
 - Clean and user-friendly interface.

 ---